Skip to content

 • Compiled languages: C, C++, C#, Rust, Java

-• No Language Identified: If the file isn’t recognized as belonging to one of the supported languages or no language hint is provided, the Checker isn’t even constructed.
+• No Language Identified: If the file isn’t recognized as belonging to one of the supported languages or no language hint is provided, the context verifier isn’t even constructed.

-• Non-source Files: Binary files or files that aren’t expected to contain code (or aren’t extracted from archives) bypass tree‐sitter parsing.
+• Non-source Files: Binary files or files that aren’t expected to contain code (or aren’t extracted from archives) bypass parser-based context verification.

 Summary